Cost of Eating in Eastern Ontario

 Effective solutions to address food insecurity include the creation of jobs with livable wages and benefits, social assistance rates that reflect the true costs of living, and a basic income guarantee for all.

-While charitable food programs such as food banks focus on the physical access to food and can temporarily help those experiencing food insecurity to obtain some food, they remain ineffective at addressing the root cause of food insecurity, which is poverty.
+While charitable food programs such as food banks temporarily help by providing some food, they remain ineffective at addressing poverty, the root cause of food insecurity.

 What Can You Do?

-• Learn more about why food insecurity is a serious public health problem: PROOF: Household Food Insecurity in Canada
+- Learn why food insecurity is a serious public health problem: PROOF: Household Food Insecurity in Canada

-• Learn more about why income solutions are needed to reduce food insecurity: ODPH Position Statement and Recommendations on Responses to Food Insecurity
+- Learn why income solutions are needed to reduce food insecurity: ODPH Position Statement and Recommendations on Responses to Food Insecurity

-• Send letters to your MP and MPP showing your support for income-based solutions to address food insecurity such as affordable housing, income security, public transit and accessible child care.
+- Send a letter to your MP and MPP highlighting food insecurity as a key issue impacting the health of Canadians.
 ODPH has a letter template that you may use and edit as needed.

 For more information about efforts underway to reduce food insecurity, or to learn about how we can support your advocacy efforts, please contact us at info@eohu.ca.